bartkl/presentations/linkml240620/index.md

   }
 ---

-# Standardized Developer-Friendly Data Modeling with LinkML
+# Standardized Developer-Friendly Data Modeling with LinkML and the CIM

 ###### Bart Kleijngeld | June 20th, 2024